Corionis/ELS/artifacts/document/els-plex-generator.md

 A PMS X-Plex-Token is required for authentication, see [Finding an authentication token / X-Plex-Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) on the Plex support site.

-However ELS supports any modern media system that uses the same directory structure.
+This is an optional tool specifically for Plex.
+ELS supports any modern media system that uses the same directory structure.